-Have you thought about your Christmas menu yet?
-Every year, my mom and I furiously email each other back and forth with recipe ideas for our holiday menu (breakfast and dinner, mind you).
+Have you thought about your Thanksgiving and Christmas menus yet?
+Every year, my mom and I furiously email each other back and forth with recipe ideas for our holiday menus (breakfast and dinner, mind you).
 Most years, we have our menu nailed down before we even start Christmas shopping!
 Priorities, right?

 Since this week has been all about festive foods, starting with these black bean and spinach enchiladas followed by this holiday sangria, I thought we might as well continue the trend right on into the holidays.
 Sound like a plan?
 I don’t know about you, but I can never have too many recipes stored up to use over these next few weeks.

-I’ve been dreaming about this recipe for sautéed Brussel sprouts tossed in an orange balsamic glaze with toasted pecans and pomegranates seeds for our Christmas menu for a few weeks now.
-After making this recipe this week for a test run (just to make sure it tasted as I imagined), I knew I had to share the recipe with you.
+After making this sautéed Brussels sprouts tossed in an orange balsamic glaze with toasted pecans and pomegranates seeds recipe earlier in the week for a test run (just to make sure it tasted as I imagined), I knew I had to share the it with you.
 It is so good I was eating it by the spoonful out of the pan and the best part is, it is so simple to make!

 When you think of holiday foods you probably think of rich and decadent dishes that will stuff yourself into a food coma.
 But not everything has to make you feel like you need to unbutton your pants at the dinner table.
 When putting together a festive dinner menu, I like to have at least half of the items fall into the “light and healthy, yet still delicious” category.

-That said, let’s talk about the nutritional benefits of Brussel sprouts!
+With that said, let’s talk about the nutritional benefits of Brussels sprouts!

-- One cup of raw Brussel sprouts contains 3 grams of protein
+- One cup of raw Brussels sprouts contains 3 grams of protein

 - In the same serving, you will also get 195% of your daily recommended amount of vitamin K (improves bone health) and 125% of vitamin C (maintains healthy vision and can have antiaging effects).